TiesdeKok/ipystata/README.md

     In[2]: %%stata -i example_list
            display "`example_list'"

+Graph will automatically display and multiple graphs are possible (**Only for `Stata Automation`!**):
+If you want to show multiple graphs, you have to make sure to use the , name(.., replace)argument in your Stata code.
+the order is not guaranteed to be the same as the generation order.
+Recommended to use the title() argument when showing multiple graphs.

+It is possible to prevent graphs from showing using the `-nogr` or `--nograph` arguments.

-If you want a Stata graph as an output of a IPyStata cell you can use the following argument (**Both methods**):
+If you want a Stata graph as an output of a IPyStata cell you can use the following argument (**Only for `Stata Batch Mode`!**):

     -gr --graph
     In[1]: %%stata -gr